12 ways to celebrate real, organic bread

 This means that looking for the Soil Association logo on a loaf next time you shop is one of the easiest ways to get your hands on some certified real bread.

 1. The judges favourite: Daylesford's Organic Beetroot Sourdough won Best Organic Bakery Product in our 2019 BOOM awards.
-Made with the juice and gratings of their own market garden beetroot, it's earth flavour won over our expert panel - best served with crumbly cheese and a drizzle of oil.
+Made with the juice and gratings of their own market garden beetroot, it's earthy flavour won over our expert panel - best served with crumbly cheese and a drizzle of oil.

 2. Pick up a pack of organic heritage flour from Doves Farm, or one from their extensive range of gluten-free flours.
 Their website is packed with recipes for unusual and flavour-filled loaves - we particularly like their cheese & onion sharing bread, made from the rare Khorasan (kamut) wheat.